lallaria/Archipelago/worlds/subnautica/docs/setup_en.md

 ## Connecting

-Use the connect form in Subnautica's main menu to enter your connection information to connect to an Archipelago multiworld.
+Use the connect form in Subnautica's main menu to enter your connection information to connect to an Trezapalooza Multiworld.
 Connection information consists of:
  - Host: the full url that you're trying to connect to, such as `archipelago.gg:38281`.
  - PlayerName: your name in the multiworld.
 Can also be called "slot name" and is the name you entered when creating your options.